wasawi/devart-template/project_posts/2014-03-21-Coding-Efforts.md

-#Code samples
+#Code Samples

-The following are the main parts of the current application.
+The following are the main coding parts of the current application.
-We decided to explain what is doing each class instead of commenting the code per line.
+We decided to explain what is happening in each class instead of commenting the code line per line.

-###Own code
+###Our code:

-#####VizManager
+**VizManager**

 This class handles the visualization.
 It has access to the volume, the volume rendering and the GUI that allows to select a point in the volume.
-It can do conversions from volume space (volume width/height/depth) to OpenGL space (usually normalized) and to the GUI coordinate space(normalized).
+It can do conversions from volume space (volume width/height/depth) to OpenGL space (usually normalized) and to the GUI coordinate space (normalized).
-It also can get the position of the mouse to know where are you pointing on the volume (by using ofxRay).
+It can also get the position of the mouse to know where are you pointing on the volume (by using ofxRay).

-these are some of the objects included:
+Here are some of the objects included in this class:

 	//All Coordinates
 	ofVec3f	uiRange;	// maximum and minimum values for UIs